 The Field Life Coverage ratio can be through of as the inverse of a loan to value ratio.
 If the Field Life Ratio is 1.5 then 1/1.5 = 66%.
 Then you compute the size of the loan from the reserve report which measures the present value of the reserves.
 The prepayment of the loan from the borrowing base is like a cash flow sweep with specific criteria.

 I have made a couple of videos on reserve based loans.
 The first video works through allocations from production sharing agreements.
 If you want to get more information please send me and email at firstname.lastname@example.org.

 This is a video about reserve based lending (RBL).
 It uses the upstream oil model discussed in the above video and then adds financing to the model.
-It works through a model with computation of borrowing base and how to construct a cash flow waterfall with cash flow sweeps.
+It works through a model with computation of borrowing base from the present value of cash flows that come from reserve reports and how to construct a cash flow waterfall with cash flow sweeps.

 Reserve Based Loans